morphonets/SNTmanuscript/Metrics/README.md

 - Group 2: Layer 5 PT neurons projecting to the Medulla
 - Group 3: Layer 5 PT neurons projecting to the Thalamus

-Two of these groups, Layer 6 CT and Layer 5 PT-Medulla are also analyzed in [Fig. S7](./FigS7_PopulationDiagrams/).
+Selected cells from these groups, Layer 6 CT and Layer 5 PT are also analyzed in [Fig. S7](./FigS7_PopulationDiagrams/).
 The MouseLight IDs of the cells are as follows:

 | Layer 6 CT                                                                                                                                                                 | Layer 5 PT-Medulla                                                                   | Layer 5 PT-Thalamus                                                                                                             |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|